MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 ##### Required data types

+In a later step, you [map](upload-organizational-data-1st.md#field-mapping) data in columns to Workplace Analytics data types.
+Several attributes that you map in this step are required attributes.
+They expect particular data formats.

-To be able to map data in a column to a Workplace Analytics data type, use the data specified in the following table.
+To be able to map data successfully, use the data specified in the following table.
 Apply these data types by using the steps in [Apply the correct data type](#apply-the-correct-data-type).

 | 	Workplace Analytics data type	| 	Format as this data type in Excel&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	| 	Notes	|
 | 	-----	| 	-----	| 	-----	|